JosepMariaVila/SIGN-PAYMENT-OFFLINE-XRPL-xrpl.js-library/README.md

-Sign a transaction offline from html input data and then submit it to the XRPL using the xrpl.js library.
+Sign a transaction offline from html input data and then submit it to the XRPL.

+It uses the xrpl.js library.

 You need Node.js and VisualStudioCode to set up the project.
 Then you would sign completely offline through the HTML file.